syedaareebashah/learn-low-code-agentic-ai/02a_ai_agents/readme.md

 ***

-### **Step 2: Your First Hands-On Project**
+### **Step 2: Your Hands-On Project**

-Now that you have the theoretical knowledge, it's time to build your first agent.
+Now that you have the theoretical knowledge, it's time to build your agent.
 These resources will give you both a step-by-step guide and a visual demonstration.

 * **[Build an AI chat agent with n8n](https://docs.n8n.io/advanced-ai/intro-tutorial/)**: This tutorial will walk you through creating a simple but functional AI chat agent.
 [Example Template](http://localhost:5678/workflow/new?templateId=1954)
 * **[AI Agent Node](https://docs.n8n.io/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/)**: